ramonheras/first-RESTful-API/README.md

 # First REST API

 ### The aim
-This repository contains a simple base project to get a taste of APIs design in Node.js.
+This repository :octocat: contains a simple base project to get a taste of APIs design in Node.js.
 The focus is on putting together a Node.js project rather than on the language JS itself.
 In the bulleted list below, I've enumerated the key points observed under this project:

 | Object                                            | Status            |
 | --                                                | --                |